BhagirathHegde/EVA4-S15/README.md

 - Also containts __len__ to store fg_bg length
 - The __getitem__ function containts 'bg_index' which makes sure that each of the 100 background images is mapped to each of the fg-bg, fg-bg-mask and depth images
 - This was done by using: bg_index = index//4000 (i.e for 1 bg images 4000 fg-bg (and mask and depth) would be mapped)
-- Code snippet:
 - Also if any transforms were available, the transforms would be applied to the images at this point in the code

 :arrow_right: **Albumentations:** :rainbow:
-- I did not huge any heavy or too many transforms
+- I did not use too many transforms
 - Just used resize to first run the model on 64x64 size images
 - Then changed the resize function to 224x224 image size, this was done so that I experiment on small resolution images first and then     go for the bigger ones
 - Apart from that I have added ColorJitter()